Implementing A Terraform Provider

 }

-Terraform needs a Read
+Terraform needs a Read-method.

 // github.com/stefaanc/terraform-provider-abc/abc/datasource_abc_xyz